Jazz guitar: Archtop guitars

 A hollow-bodied Epiphone guitar with violin-style "F" holes.

 While jazz can be played on any type of guitar, from an acoustic instrument to a solid-bodied electric guitar such as a Fender Stratocaster, the full-depth archtop guitar has become known as the prototypical "jazz guitar."
 Archtop guitars are steel-string acoustic guitars with a big soundbox, arched top, violin-style f-holes, a "floating bridge" and magnetic or piezoelectric pickups.
 Early makers of jazz guitars included Gibson, Epiphone, D'Angelico and Stromberg.
 The electric guitar is plugged into a guitar amplifier to make it sound loud enough for performance.
 Guitar amplifiers have equalizer controls that allow the guitarist to change the tone of the instrument, by emphasizing or de-emphasizing certain frequency bands.
 The use of reverb effects, often included in guitar amplifiers, has long been part of the jazz guitar sound.
 Particularly since the 1970s jazz fusion era, some jazz guitarists have also used effects pedals such as overdrive pedals, chorus pedals and wah pedals.

-The earliest guitars used in jazz were acoustic, later superseded by a typical electric configuration of two humbucking pickups.
+The earliest guitars used in jazz were acoustic, later superseded by electric guitars using single-coil (typically Gibson P90s) pickups, then morphing into a typical electric configuration of two humbucking pickups.
 In the 1990s, there was a resurgence of interest among jazz guitarists in acoustic archtop guitars with floating pickups.
 The original acoustic archtop guitars were designed to enhance volume: for that reason they were constructed for use with relatively heavy guitar strings.
-Even after electrification became the norm, jazz guitarists continued to fit strings of 0.012" gauge or heavier for reasons of tone, and also prefer flatwound strings.
+Even after electrification became the norm, jazz guitarists continued to fit strings of 0.012" gauge or heavier to carry on the tradition, and also prefer flatwound strings.
 The characteristic arched top can be made of a solid piece of wood that is carved into the arched shape, or a piece of laminated wood (essentially a type of plywood) that is pressed into shape.
 Spruce is often used for tops, and maple for backs.
 Archtop guitars can be mass-produced, such as the Ibanez Artcore series, or handmade by luthiers such as Robert Benedetto.